 Testing is the process to check if the designed product behaves as required when subjected to various conditions.

-The defect is raised by the tester for the failed scenarios and assigned to the developer.
+The main aim of testing as well as test automation is to find defects/bugs as soon as possible.
+A defect is raised by the tester for the failed scenarios and assigned to the developer.
 Once the defect is fixed by the developer again the requirement is tested to verify the fix and the corresponding case is passed.
 It is important to have these feedback loops at every stage of the product delivery lifecycle.

 By documenting requirements and corresponding testing results, we get a clear picture of how testing is progressing, what procedures are being followed, what is pending, what is the current success rate.
 Some of the pointers which are defined by testing are:

 2. The traceability matrix helps define each requirement and has at least one case mapped to it.

 3. percentage of automation vs. manual testing

 4. number of test case executed